Piwigo/Piwigo/include/smarty/docs/programmers/api-variables/variable-locking-timeout.md

 ==================

 This is maximum time in seconds a cache lock is valid to avoid dead locks.
-The deafult value is 10 seconds.
+The default value is 10 seconds.

 See also [`$cache_locking`](#variable.cache.locking)